microsoft/AzureTrailblazerAcademy/month4/lab_aks/README.md

             servicePort: 3001
   ```

-12. Execute the following commands to update those changes in our Kubernetes cluster.
+12. Execute the following commands to update those changes in the Kubernetes cluster.

 ```bash
 kubectl delete ingress content-ingress